The current front-end for metaDepth is a textual command-line interpreter. To start it, just open a command

 >

 The ">" symbol is the prompt, where you can type commands.
-To obtain help on the available commands, type help, which should produce the following output:
+To obtain help on the available commands,

 :: command list: